DIY Wedding Favors

 This Rose and Mint Champagne Cocktail makes an elegant signature wedding drink.
 Better yet, you can fill Mason jars with dried rosebuds, attach a tag with the recipe and send guests home with some happy hour inspiration.
+Get the recipe.

 Tiffany Blue Macarons

 You've got to have "something blue" at your wedding.
 These delicate treats look just like jewelry when packed in little boxes.
 (Hello, pearl dragees!)
+Get the recipe.

 For something really sweet, consider giving infused sugars like the ones shown here by Eden Passante of Sugar and Charm.
 Just layer sugar and the dry ingredient of your choice in a sealed container for a few days to let the flavor set.
 Try dried fruit, vanilla beans, coffee beans, lavender — or all of the above!

 While adults get the alcoholic bubbly, regular soap bubbles with custom labels will keep young ones happy.
 Bubbles are also a popular alternative to messy rice, confetti or streamers for the couple's send-off.

 Potted succulents are a great giveaway at summer weddings and they're hearty, so guests will have a long-lasting reminder of your celebration.
 Extra credit: Customize the pots with paint like Chelsea Costa of Lovely Indeed did here.
 If you use your wedding colors, these can double as centerpieces during the reception!
 Get step-by-step instructions.

 For a fall or winter wedding, a more substantial edible favor is in order.
 Pour homemade spiced nuts, trail mix or granola into Mason jars, then customize with a printed label or some attractive washi tape.